Thursday 18 July 2024 – Manchester, Hilton Deansgate

 We celebrate the work of small businesses doing the right things for people and the planet – sometimes in small but highly effective ways.

-What do we mean by ‘good’?
-Well firstly, we believe in the power of businesses big and small to transform lives and change the world.
-The way business leaders run their businesses creates impact: good and bad.
 A good business is one that focuses on the good, understands its impacts and takes conscious and ongoing steps to ensure that not only does it reduce harmful impacts, but that this impact is good – for people, for communities, for the planet.
 These are organisations that choose to invest profits in creating more positive impacts in the world.
 This, for us, is the definition of a good business.

 We are a nation of small businesses